-Great Walks was in New Zealand last month with our good friends from Nature and Nosh on their 7-day Coastal Charms experience.
+The last time Great Walks was in New Zealand we spent a week with our good friends from Nature and Nosh on their 7-day Coastal Charms experience.

 With its white sand beaches, turquoise waters, lush sub-tropical valleys and wonderful buswalks, the Coromandel Peninsula showcases the best the North Island has to offer.